 But if you look at this report, I did use colors on the buttons for navigation at the top.
 I’m kind of wishing I didn’t, because it detracts, but overall I’m very happy with this report.

 The key takeaway we got from looking at these Power BI dashboard examples is that less is more.
-You don’t need to pack in everything into your Power BI reports to make them look good.
+You don’t need to pack in everything into your Power BI reports making them look good.
 You can just keep it pretty simple with colors and grids.

 Don’t forget to subscribe to the Enterprise DNA YouTube channel.
 We have a lot of great content coming up.
 There will be more showcases from Greg.
 I’m looking forward to getting that out to you as soon as we can.